gvwilson/sensibleadventures/iffy/iffy.md

 Their attempt to turn the building into "The Big South's Biggest, Bestest Dance Hall!!" had failed almost immediately.
-After a couple of unsuccessful attempts to oust the squatters who took it over after the war (many in possession of surplus weapons, combat conditioning, and radical political ideas),
+The squatters who took it over after the war possessed surplus weapons, combat conditioning, and radical political ideas.
-Rothera's governor and core had thrown up their physical and digital hands and let anyone who could pay two rand a month set up a stall.
+After a couple of unsuccessful attempts to oust them, Rothera's governor and core had thrown up their physical and digital hands and let anyone who could pay two rand a month set up a stall.
 Still called the Dance Hall,
 it reminded Iffy of the picture of an anthill in her nature book.

-Aunt Naggie tapped her money card on the reader at the entrance to pay her ten pence admission fee and squared her shoulders.
+Aunt Naggie tapped her money on the reader at the entrance to pay her ten pence admission and squared her shoulders.
 Noticing Iffy's yearning look back toward the docks, she nudged her foster daughter with her elbow.
 "Why'n't you go off an' see what you can find?